Executive Summary

 1. What is “virtual” delivery of CR?

 Virtual CR refers to synchronous CR delivered with real-time audiovisual communication technology to facilitate patient and clinician interaction during an exercise session.
+Virtual delivery is no longer an option for hospital outpatient CR/ICR/PR programs.

 · Clinical indications, required education and exercise program components, exercise requirements, session duration requirements, and physician supervision of the services